tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

 Preventing the remapping attack without substantial performance impact is deemed unachievable.
 A hypervisor could make the guest paging structures read-only and inspect each write operation, but that incurs a non-negligible performance impact due to frequent VM-exit.
 Hence, Intel came up with a processor extension branded as Intel VP Redirect Protection (VT-rp).

 Intel VT-rp was introduced with the 12th generation and consists of three features:
-- HLAT: Hypervisor-managed Linear Address Translation
+- HLAT: Hypervisor-managed linear address translation
 - PW: Paging-write
 - GPV: Guest-paging verification